AstroJames/astrojames.github.io/content/publication/pdf_intermittent/index.md

 summary: "The mass density distribution function of supersonic turbulence is approximately lognormal.
 Here we review some of the most popular nonlognormal models."

 tags:
-- A review of non-lognormal mass density distributions
+- A review of non-lognormal mass density distributions for applications in star formation
 - mass density pdf
 - statistical methods
 - numerical simulations